ubyssey/volunteer/installation/docker.md

 For windows, you need to download them manually.
 [Download Python 2.7](https://www.python.org/downloads/release/python-2715/) then [install pip](https://pip.pypa.io/en/stable/installing/) by following the links

+*Note: you may need to add python AND pip to your path, follow the instructions [here](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows).*

 ### Install Docker

 Install `docker 18.06.x` Follow the instructions [from official Docker doc](https://docs.docker.com/).
 This will require you to create a docker account if you do not already have one.

-Afterward install `docker-compose 1.10.x` from [here](https://docs.docker.com/compose/install/) (If not already installed with docker)
+Afterward install `docker-compose 1.10.x` from [here](https://docs.docker.com/compose/install/) (If not already installed with docker).

-*If setting up on linux, all docker and docker-compose commands should be preceeded with `sudo`.* To enable docker without `sudo`, follow this [official post-installation doc](https://docs.docker.com/install/linux/linux-postinstall/)
+*If setting up on linux, all docker and docker-compose commands should be preceeded with `sudo`.* To enable docker without `sudo`, follow this [official post-installation doc](https://docs.docker.com/install/linux/linux-postinstall/).

 ## Set up development folder